 On the surface, this seems like an impossible question to answer.
 Environmental impact is a vague term, and without a quantitative set of criteria to judge milk by, how are you supposed to rank them?
 These are tricky questions for sure.
 We’ve spent some time pouring over existing literature to determine which kinds of milk contribute the least amount to environmental decline.

 In this article, we’ll present the criteria we used to determine how detrimental each kind of milk is for the environment.
 We don’t claim that our set of measures are complete, but we think they’re a good start and can help environmentally conscious coffee lovers decide what milk to use in their latte.
+The short answer is that oat milk is the most environmentally-friendly milk.

 Environmentally Friendly Milk: The Criteria